paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
-Use the `bitcoin` library to decode a private key from a hex string into an integer.
+Use the `bitcoin` library to decode a hex string private key into an integer.

 ---